aichemydev/Wring_docs/docs/TG Smart Observer/Get started - Build.md

 You will be able to sign up for a Wring account right now and get started with Wring Smart Observer.
 We will send you instructions on how to install and use the product, so you can get started.
 We’ll also send you updates about any features that are being added to the platform in the future.

+*We will have a version on the store later, but for now this is a good way to get started!*

 ## Get started with Wring Smart Observer today!

 We will provide you with a build in rar or zip files, you can install the new program by extracting files.